 For every negative review there are many positive ones, which is reassuring.
 In our experience, IPVanish is definitely one of the best VPNs available today.

 Customer support at IPVanish isn't what they say it is.
-The company claims to offer 24/7/365 support but this isn't true.
+The company claims to offer 24/7/365 support but it can be better.
 In order to offer 24 hour support IPVanish would need to have a Live Chat option – we couldn't find one.

-You can only contact IPVanish through a support ticket, and they take very long to get back to you.
+You can only contact IPVanish through a support ticket, and they take a while to get back to you.
 When they do, they provide a reference number and invite you to wait even longer for answers.